Skip to content

 Coverage:

 You get nice coverage from True Flow Underglazes.
-You can Brush, Sponge, Bubble, and other fun techniques to your pottery.
+You can Brush, Sponge, Bubble, and use other fun techniques for your pottery.
 Just one coat will cover depending on how thick you apply these underglazes, but 2 to 3 coats are recommended.
 It’s always best to do a few test tiles.

 You can create your own colors and shades by mixing the glazes together.
 It’s best to test-fire first because underglazes can fire to a darker or brighter color.